rkapl123/CmdLogAddin/docs/README.md

     [logPathMsg]
     [MailGreetings]
 * overrideCommonCaller .. whether to override CallingObjectName (filename to log to) with theCaller
+* doMirrorToStdOut ..
+Boolean used for mirroring logging to a trace dialog

 Calling setProperties without any argument brings two helper message boxes that display the usage information.

 Example:
-`theLogger.setProperties ThisWorkbook, theEnv:=env, theLoglevel:=8, theLogFilePath:="Logs", theMailRecipients:="admin@somewhere.com"`
+`theLogger.setProperties ThisWorkbook, theEnv:="Test", theLoglevel:=8, theLogFilePath:="Logs", theMailRecipients:="admin@somewhere.com"`

 Log messages are written by using methods LogDebug, LogInfo, LogWarn, LogError (sends an error mail using `System.Net.Mail`) and LogFatal (ends excel application):
 `theLogger.LogDebug "testLog logging debug"`